 Republic has a profit sharing plan for all salaried and nonunion hourly employees.
-During 2019 and 2018, the profit sharing plan was based upon achieving certain inventory and shipment targets.
-No expense was recorded during the year ended December 31, 2019 and in 2018, Republic paid Ps.
-15.4 million (U.S.\$0.8 million) to employees covered by the profit sharing plans.
+During 2020 and 2019, the profit sharing plan was based upon achieving certain inventory and shipment targets.
+No expense was recorded during the years ended December 31, 2020 and in 2019,